-THE PLACE TO GET ANYTHING YOU WANT IS AT H. D. PATTON'S STORE !
+IS AT H. D. PATTON'S STORE !

-"THAT'S SO !! " THE undersigned has received and opened at

-his store in Curwensville, the largest and best elected stock of SPRING AND SUMMER GOODS ever offered in the county.
-The assortment is very extensive and nearly every article that may be wanted can be procured from him .--L-A-D-I-E-S' D-R-E-S-S G-O-U-D-S, of all kinds, prices and figures, among which will be found Silks, Delaines, Brilliants, Lawns, Ginghams, Prints, Parasols, Embroideries, Undersleves, Col. lars, Cuffs, Ribbons, Laces, Fringes, Ladies Dress Buttons and Trimmings.
-Bonnets, Hosiery of all sizes, qualities and colors, and Gloves of every description.
-ALSO, Cloths, Cassimeres, Vestings, Doots and

-NOTICE.-In the absence of Ell Bloom, Trea-surer of Clearfield county, the Books and Pa J ment with A. T. LANE & Co., Wholesale Deal pars will be in the possession of John McPherson, who will attend to the business at all times.
-Clearfield, May 28, 1856
+THE undersigned has received and opened at his store in Curwensville, the largest and best selected stock of SPRING AND SUMMER GOODS ever offered in the county.
+The assortment is very extensive and nearly every article that may be wanted can be procured from him.-L-A-D-I-E-S' D-R-E-S-S G-O-O-D-S, of all kinds, prices and figures, among which will be found Silks, Delaines, Brilliants, Lawns, Ginghame, Prints, Parasols, Embroideries, Undersleves, Colars, Cuffs, Ribbons, Laces, Fringes, Ladies Dress always on hand.
+All the above articles, togeth-er with an abundance of others, will be sold on surer of Clearfield county, the Books and Pa pers will be in the possession of John McPherson, who will attend to the business at all times.
+Clearfield, May 28, 1856.

-WANTED .- A good Blacksmith at Graham ton.
+WANTED -A good Blacksmith at Grahamton.
 Possession of the shop given immediately, together with dwelling house.
-One with a small family preferred.
-The situation is a good one.
-For any information address JAMES B. GRAHAM.
+One with One with a small family preferred.
+The situation is a good July 2, '56 JAMES B. GRAHAM.
 July 2, 156